kcp-dev/kcp/docs/content/concepts/authorization/authorizers.md

   - cluster:logical-cluster-1,cluster:logical-cluster-2
   - cluster:logical-cluster-2,cluster:logical-cluster-3
 ```
-This user is only allowed to operate in `logical-cluster-2`, falling back to be
+This user is only allowed to operate in `logical-cluster-2`, falling
-considered as user `system:anonymous` with group `system:authenticated` in all
+back to be considered as user `system:anonymous` with groups
+`system:authenticated` and `cluster:logical-cluster-2` in all other
-other logical clusters.
+logical clusters.

 The intersection can be empty, in which case it falls back in every logical
 cluster.